 “What’s period zero?”
 Mrs. Sanderson asked.
 So I explained it to her.

 “And it starts at seven o’clock.
 My dad drops me off at school on his way to Sand Hills Community College.”
 I stopped for a second.
 “I just realized, once he starts his job in Davis he won’t be able to take me to school.
 I guess I’ll have to find a way to get there until we move.
 I might have to ride my bike, but that means leaving home at around six thirty in the morning.
-Or maybe I can get a ride with Parker; he lives near me.
+Or maybe I can get a ride with Parker; his brother drives him and he lives near me.

 “Anyway, I have to head home.
 I’ll see you at school tomorrow, Scott.”